PNM Power Saver is a program that helps relieve times of peak electricity demand in your area.

 - For every full cooling season that you participate, you’ll receive a $25 thank-you check.

-- PNM Power Saver typically operates from 1 p.m. to 8 p.m. on summer weekdays when demand requires activation.
+- PNM Power Saver events last for a four hour period that typically occurs from 1 p.m. to 8 p.m. on summer weekdays when demand requires activation.

 - PNM Power Saver will only be activated during the summer, June 1 through September 30, and will not be activated on holidays or weekends.